 It was with mixed regret that we left Glasgow after ten days in Port, but given all the good times and parties it is hardly surprising that to a man we were feeling jaded.
 For me it was good to feel the sea moving under the ship’s keel once again, resume the routine of the Ship’s Radio watches and to get some salt air back into my lungs.

 Some time later when I was on the SS Manaar a party was held on board when the ship was berthed in Avonmouth.
 The guests included members of the Billy Cotton Dance Band who were performing at a Bristol Theatre.
 The great man himself and his famous lead singer Alan Breeze were not amongst the guests.
 I do remember that the band musicians that came on board had prodigious thirsts.
 Amongst their number was a trombonist (who was gay in the modern sense of the word) and who regaled us with stories of the Band’s exploits.
-His anecdotes had us all laughing until the tears ran down our eyes.
+His anecdotes had us all laughing until the tears ran down our faces.
 For ever afterwards, even after I had left the sea, whenever Billy Cotton’s “Wakey Wakey” programme was broadcast on the radio, I could not help laughing when they played and sang “All the nice girls love a sailor”!

 There was another time also on Manaar when at a party held in a UK Port, one young lady who came on board and who clearly knew how to appreciate the better things in life asked for the Radio Officer.
 Someone pointed me out and said “he’s over there standing next to his wife”!
 It might have been the case that she was looking for a specific Radio Officer for reasons known only to herself.
 However my meeting with her was restricted to a smile and a friendly hello.
 It was at this party that my teenage junior decided to demonstrate his self-claimed ability to drink a large quantity of neat Gin and remain sober.
 To say that he failed is an understatement and his face and its colour the next day after he emerged from his cabin was testimony to that because a photograph taken at the time would have served as an illustration on the front cover of the Harry Potter book Deathly Hallows!